Dushyant3103/ChattApplication/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Contact
-If you have any questions or suggestions, feel free to contact me at dushyantsinghvishani@gmail.com.
+If you have any questions or suggestions, feel free to contact me at dushyantsinghvishani@gmail.com. or dushyantsinghrajput946@gmail.com